swa72/home-assistant/README.md

   * pick a number (any number will do)
   * don't accept any outside calls (not required in my case)
   * my Fritzbox registered a new device with internal number *622
-* now try calling the service like (e.g. from the "Developer Tools" section in HA), is this case **614 is my internal office number
+* now try calling the service like (e.g. from the "Developer Tools" section in HA)

 ```
 - service: hassio.addon_stdin